 How to Make a Roux

-How to Make Roux
+How to Make a Roux for Any Dish

 - 2 tablespoons butter or vegetable oil

 Editor’s Tip: Most roux recipes call for butter because it’s naturally flavorful and rich.
 If you’re making a dark roux, you may want to consider using an oil with a higher smoke point, like canola or vegetable oil, to prevent the mixture from burning.
 You can also use melted shortening or even bacon grease to make your roux.

 All roux starts with a white roux—cooking the roux just long enough to eliminate the taste of raw flour.
 In a small saucepan, melt the butter (or oil) over medium heat.
 Add the flour, salt and pepper and stir until combined.
 Cook, stirring frequently, for 2 minutes, until the mixture is bubbly and foamy.
 At this point, it should look like a thick paste.

 Editor’s Tip: Most roux recipes instruct you to use a whisk, but I like using a rubber spatula.
 It helps you get into the corners of the saucepan, making sure the mixture doesn’t collect there and burn.

 Step 2: Keep it going for a blond roux